 Children who cannot find their parents should go to any Fan Assistance Center.
 Parents looking for their children should also go to the Fan Assistance Centers.
 In order to prevent lost children, Seat ID Bands are available to all fans at any of the Fan Assistance Centers or at the Concierge Desk on the Club Level.
 ID Bands are especially helpful for children who may be separated from their group while at the ballpark.

 We are fortunate to be surrounded by many dedicated military personnel throughout our region, and the Orioles organization appreciates all of those who risk their lives each day for our country.
-In that spirit, we are proud to offer the Orioles Military Programs -- a variety of initiatives including a $3 discount off all tickets for active, retired or reserve military members, as well as Department of Defense employees, and their families; free military themed Orioles caps for all active duty personnel; the Sunday Suite Program presented by GEICO for wounded soldiers and other military groups; free "Welcome Home" Scoreboard Messages for servicemen and women returning from abroad; and more.
+In that spirit, we are proud to offer the Orioles Military Programs -- a variety of initiatives including a $3 discount off all tickets for active, retired or reserve military members, as well as Department of Defense employees, and their families; free military themed Orioles caps for all active duty personnel; the Sunday Suite Program presented by GEICO and T. Rowe Price for wounded soldiers and other military groups; free "Welcome Home" Scoreboard Messages for servicemen and women returning from abroad; and more.

 Miller Lite Flite Deck